saucelabs/sauce-school/codelabs/Module3_APITesting.md

 summary: Module 3 of the API Testing course.
-Now that you have learned the basics of API Testing and the API Fortress Interface, let's dive deeper into the test component library.
+In the last module, you used the capabilities of the API testing platform to auto-generate a test.
+In this module you willlearn about the components you can add to a test, and practice createing a test using assertion components, request components, global variables, input sets, and the vault.
 id: Module3-APITesting
 categories: beginner
 tags: zapi